WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 12. Click on allow, after this your device might need to be restarted
 13. If your device was restarted, swipe up and click on install profile
 14. The app should now be on your home screen, fully functional

+## Post-Install-Notes
+- You must never disable the DNS otherwise your apps will revoke almost instantly
+- Don't exit ESign while the app is being signed

 ## Q/A